When To Refinance Student Loans: 9 Signs It’s Time

 If you have bad credit

 If you have a less than optimal credit score, now is probably not the time to try to refinance student loans.
-As stated earlier, lenders are typically looking for credit scores in the mid-600s at a minimum, while many borrowers who are approved have FICO scores in the 700s.
+As stated earlier, lenders are typically looking for credit scores in the mid-600s at a minimum, while many borrowers who are approved have FICO scores in the 700s having a score in the 800s is ideal though.
 Having a lower credit score when refinancing may force you into adding a cosigner in order to qualify, which may negatively impact them if you are not able to keep up with your loan payments.
-Look into ways to improve your credit score if this applies to you.
+Look into ways to improve your score and tips to get an 800 credit score.

 You’re struggling with student loan payments or defaulted